Applelo/SwitchSD2Vita/README.md

 This application simplify the setup to install and manage SD2VITA drivers for both ux0:/ and uma0:/ mounting points.
 You can also switch to other mount point if you want (xmc0, imc0, grw0) :)

+This homebrew uses [StorageMgr](https://github.com/CelesteBlue-dev/PSVita-StorageMgr) by *Celestblue-dev* to work.

 ## Changelog

 ### Version 2.0 - StorageMgr is better, faster, stronger